 I’m very pleased to announce ggplot2 2.2.0.
 It includes four major new features:

-As well as numerous bug fixes and minor improvements, as described in the release notes.
+It also includes as numerous bug fixes and minor improvements, as described in the release notes.

 The majority of this work was carried out by Thomas Pederson, who I was lucky to have as my “ggplot2 intern” this summer.
 Make sure to check out his other visualisation packages: ggraph, ggforce, and tweenr.